tivrama/tivrama.github.io/_posts/2016-04-30-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "More Recursion Fodder"
+title:  "More Recursion Fodder - Re-creating Underscore's _.difference"
 date:   2016-04-30 13:10:17 -0700
 categories: jekyll update
 ---

-One of the Underscore functions we had to re-create for TGA is _.difference.
+An interesting function that goes through multiple arrays is Underscore's _.difference.
 It takes multiple arrays and returns the elements on the first array that are unique to that first array.
-The solution below works, but falls into the same issues I had when I first solved _.flatten.
+The solution below works, but falls into the same issues I had when I first made a version of _.flatten.
 There is repeated code and it can only handle as many arrays as you make loops for.
 I know this can be made better with recursion.
-So if I find time, I will do that for next week's blog.
+So if I find time, I will do that in a future blog.

-But...
-It is the first day of class on Monday.
-I think I am going to be pretty busy.
-I think of it as boarding a submarine headed out to sea for three months.

 {% highlight ruby %}
   _.difference = function(array) {